BVAccel/MouseFollow/README.md

 MouseFollow.js
 ===

-MouseFollow.js is a small JS library that adds an elemen to the page that follows the user's cursor.
+MouseFollow.js is a small JS library that adds an element to the page that follows the user's cursor.

 **Table Of Contents**
 - [Installation](#installation)